56616c6f72/Emperor/README.md

 - shadow.txt file
 - group.txt file
 - File System Timeline in csv (Except Mount Points) (Inode,Full Path,Last Access,Last Modification,Last Status Change,User,Group,File Permissions,File Size(bytes),Symbolic Link)
-- Debugfs stats for all files (Except Mount Points)
+- Debugfs stats for all files (Except Mount Points) (Can be turned into a timeline using Pingu)
 - Debugfs Deleted inodes
 - All Users currently logged in
 - History of all logins and logouts